lukeyou05/tacky-borders/README.md

 If you don't want to build the feature use their [Pre-Built Release](https://github.com/lukeyou05/tacky-borders/releases) for the `.exe`
 Then just [Download Here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Flandnthrn%2FTacky-Borders-With-Color-Presets%2Ftree%2Fmain%2Fcolor-presets) for the `color-presets` folder alone

-Comes with simple implementation guide of course
+Comes with simple instructions guide of course

 ### Color Presets include
 - Clockwise Spirals